rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 localhost:3000/sushi
 ```

 In this case, '/spaghetti', '/sushi', _and_ '/' are the specific paths within the site.
-If there isn't anything after the the base URL, the path is equal to '/'.
+If there isn't anything after the base URL, the path is equal to '/'.

 ## Writing the Recipe Instructions

-Sinatra knows what to do, its a good cook, we just need to give it the
+Sinatra knows what to do, it's a good cook, we just need to give it the
 instructions - if our application _gets_ `/sushi` or `/` or `/about_page` we
 need to tell Sinatra to what to do in response: